 Businesses have always been disrupted by successive generations of communications technology improvement.
 5G’s Release 16, however, could be the most disruptive mobile technology yet.
 Its broader adoption for private networks has implications for many types of companies.

-For mobile operators, the growth of private 5G networking can mean additional revenue.
+For mobile operators, the growth of private 5G networking can mean additional income.
 Operators supporting private 5G deployments have an opportunity to bring their network management skills to individual companies, especially small and medium businesses to establish and operate private networks.
 In some markets, they may be able to sublease their spectrum in specific geofenced locations.
-To effectively tap into these opportunities, mobile operators will need to build vertical sector capabilities or partner with companies with sector-specific knowledge: Each sector—indeed, each deployment—will likely have a custom set of needs and applications, each requiring a different combination of performance attributes such as speed, latency, and reliability.
+To effectively tap into these opportunities, mobile operators will need to build vertical sector capabilities or partner with companies with sector-specific knowledge: Each sector—indeed, each deployment—will likely have a custom set of needs and applications, each requiring a different combination of performance attributes such as speed, latency and reliability.

 For network equipment vendors, the private 5G prize is a much-expanded market into which to sell cellular mobile equipment.
-One (admittedly hyperbolic) estimate projects that private wireless networks could eventually account for up to 14 million cellular base stations, which would be more than double the 7 million base stations currently operated by the world’s public mobile operators (although the price per site for enterprise cellular is likely to be lower than for public).41 Additional revenue opportunities can come from companies’ needs for service and support to maintain their private 5G networks.
+One (admittedly hyperbolic) estimate projects that private wireless networks could eventually account for up to 14 million cellular base stations, which would be more than double the 7 million base stations currently operated by the world’s public mobile operators (although the price per site for enterprise cellular is likely to be lower than for public).
+41 Additional income opportunities can come from companies’ needs for service and support to maintain their private 5G networks.
 Vendors will need to determine whether to sell directly to companies or to partner with mobile operators, often as part of a consortium.

 Regulators should determine how much, if any, spectrum to make available to companies’ private networks.
 In some markets, regulators may need to decide whether to allocate spectrum directly to companies or to distribute it through mobile operators.
 Regulators should also consider at which frequency bands to make spectrum available.

 The performance of private 5G networks will depend on the quantity and ranges of spectrum available.
 Mid-band spectrum (1–6 GHz) works well in indoor environments, enabling wide coverage with a relatively small number of transmission points.
-Millimeter-wave spectrum (24–29 GHz, 37–43.5 GHz, and 66–71 GHz) offers higher speeds and lower latency, and its signals are easier to contain within a building, thus lessening the potential for interference with macro mobile networks; however, it requires denser radio deployment than mid-band.
+Millimetre-wave spectrum (24–29 GHz, 37–43.5 GHz, and 66–71 GHz) offers higher speeds and lower latency, and its signals are easier to contain within a building, thus lessening the potential for interference with macro mobile networks; however, it requires denser radio deployment than mid-band.